FeaturedTeardown

 back of the PCB

-The master control is from Samsung’s own MJX controller.
-At present, the MJX controller’s specific information including core number, manufacturing process is still unknown.
-We only know that the MJX controller supports LPDDR4 chips.
+The main control unit comes from Samsung’s own MJX controller.
+Specific information about the MJX controller (including core number, manufacturing process, etc.) is not known at this time.
+All we know is that the MJX controller supports LPDDR4 chips.

 master control